 - Makefile: the general Makefile of Frama-C; - Makefile.generating: it contains the complex rules that generate files.
-It is not directly in the general Makefile in order to reduce the dependencies of these rules to Makefile.generating; - Makefile.config.in: the Makefile configuring some general variables (especially the ones coming from configure); - Makefile.common: the Makefile providing some other general variables; - Makefile.generic: the Makefile providing generic rules for compiling source files - Makefile.plugin: the Makefile introducing specific stuff for plug-in compilation; - Makefile.dynamic: the Makefile usable by plug-in specific Makefiles. - Makefile.dynamic_config: this Makefile is automatically generated either from Makefile.dynamic_config.internal or Makefile.dynamic_config.external.
+It is not directly in the general Makefile in order to reduce the dependencies of these rules to Makefile.generating; - Makefile.config.in: the Makefile configuring some general variables (especially the ones coming from configure); - Makefile.common: the Makefile providing some other general variables; - Makefile.generic: the Makefile providing generic rules for compiling source files - .Makefile.plugin.generated: the Makefile introducing specific stuff for plug-in compilation which is generated from Makefile.plugin.template; - Makefile.dynamic: the Makefile usable by plug-in specific Makefiles. - Makefile.dynamic_config: this Makefile is automatically generated either from Makefile.dynamic_config.internal or Makefile.dynamic_config.external.
 It sets variables which automatically configure Makefile.dynamic.